 I am honored to present to you in this special issue a comprehensive review of all aspects of minimally invasive mitral valve surgery by the world foremost experts and hope their insights would help you to adapt this procedure for your patients.

-Cite this article as: Sardarri Nia P. Minimally invasive mitral valve surgery.
+Cite this article as: Sardari Nia P. Minimally invasive mitral valve surgery.
 J Vis Surg 2019;5:52.